Web Application Defence: Filtering User Input

 Allow-listing

-It follows sensibly then that if rejecting known bad is ineffectively then the opposite approach might be effective.
-The short answer is that it is, however the problem is implementing an effective filter of this nature in the real world.
+Whilst a block-list approach will likely be ineffective due to the above reasons.
+An allow-list approach, where only known-good inputs are accepted, can be very effective.
+However, these filters need to be specific to each type of input that you are expecting.
 Take for example an input requesting a user’s mobile phone number, the character set could be restricted to just numbers and a maximum or say 15 characters however consider an advertisement placed on an online auction as an example, that’s a much harder input to whitelist.
 If a blacklist is difficult to write because it’s not possible to know all potential payloads a whitelist is difficult to write because it may not be possible to know all potential good inputs.

 Encoding